- eliminated for 2016 and later years

 Legislative proposals announced on December 7, 2015

-The Family Tax Cut, announced by the federal government in an October 30, 2014 Tax Update, is effective for the 2014 and 2015 taxation years only.
-Although it is not technically "income splitting", it allows a non-refundable tax credit of up to $2,000 based on a "notional" transfer of income.
+The Family Tax Cut, announced by the federal government in an October 30, 2014 Tax Update, was effective for the 2014 and 2015 taxation years only.
+Although it was not technically "income splitting", it allowed a non-refundable tax credit of up to $2,000 based on a "notional" transfer of income.

-The Family Tax Cut allows eligible couples with children under the age of 18 to notionally split the income of the spouse with higher earnings, transferring up to $50,000 of taxable income to the lower income spouse in a taxation year.
-Because this is being done as a non-refundable tax credit, it does not affect the calculation of provincial or territorial income tax.
-For Quebec taxpayers, the application of the tax abatement reduces the maximum FTC tax savings to $1,670 (83.5% x $2,000).
+The Family Tax Cut allowed eligible couples with children under the age of 18 to notionally split the income of the spouse with higher earnings, transferring up to $50,000 of taxable income to the lower income spouse in a taxation year.
+Because this was being done as a non-refundable tax credit, it did not affect the calculation of provincial or territorial income tax.
+For Quebec taxpayers, the application of the tax abatement reduced the maximum FTC tax savings to $1,670 (83.5% x $2,000).

-The non-refundable tax credit can be claimed by either spouse, but cannot be shared.
+The non-refundable tax credit could have been claimed by either spouse, but could not be shared.

 A qualifying individual for the purpose of the FTC is an individual who: